snehabalaji/Rna_Splicing_Demos/index.md

 output_csv = 'preds.csv'
 predict_save(model, dl, output_csv, pathogenicity=True, splicing_efficiency=True)
 ```
-In addition, certain post-processing steps can also be made using pandas, as seen in the Google Collab notebook.
+In addition, certain post-processing steps can also be made using pandas, as seen in the Google Colab notebook.

 Other usage parameters include:
 * To have tissue-specific predicting, set `tissue_specific=True` in `SplicingVCFDataloader`.
 For example: